Christianity Clarifications (just looking at the facts)

 - Celebrated 50 days after Easter.

-- Church tradition claims that the flame of the holy spirit (holy ghost) jumped from apostle to apostle causing them to
+- Church tradition claims that the flame of the holy spirit (holy ghost) jumped from apostle to apostle causing them to speak some sort of angelic gibberish

-in tongues.
-The truth is this: most common people living in Judea 2,000 years ago where illiterate and only heard
+referred to as speaking in tongues.
+The truth is this: most common people living

-others speaking Hebrew or Aramaic.
-Most literate people (especially those lucky enough to receive a liberal education in
+in Judea 2,000 years ago where illiterate and only heard others speaking Hebrew or Aramaic.
+Most literate people (especially those lucky enough to receive a

-uneducated as "speaking in tongues" (magic).
+"speaking in tongues" (magic).

 - Minor Days (only noted by the general public).